 Closure-based gesture recognizers

-In my previous post, I wrote about how I don’t like iOS delegates and target/selectors and how I prefer to use closures.
-Let’s see how we can use closures with gesture recognizers, to make things nicer.
+In my previous post, I wrote about how I don’t like delegates and target/selectors and how I prefer closures.
+Let’s see how to use closures in gesture recognizers to make things nicer.

 In my apps, I work around using delegates and target/selectors by adding action properties to my views.
 However, this requires me to add these properties to every view or create sub classes, which isn’t nice.

-I have also experimented with using extensions, but since extensions can’t store data, I have protocols that ensure that I have closure storage properties, then extend the protocols with closure-based gesture functions.
-It still requires me to implement the protocol for each view, though.
+I have experimented with extensions, but since extensions can’t store data, I use protocols that ensure that I have closure storage properties, then extend the protocols with closure-based gesture functions.
+This requires me to implement the protocol for each view, though.

-While neither approach is perfect, they are still better than using delegates and selectors.
+While neither approach is perfect, I still think that they are better than using delegates and selectors.
 I’d very much prefer Apple to add closure-based gestures.

-Then today, I found this blog post that describes how you can use associated objects to let extensions store properties.
+Today, I found this article that describes how to use associated objects to let an extension store properties.
 With this, we can implement UIView extensions that add closure-based gesture recognizers to our views:

 public extension UIView {